Index-Preserving Lightweight Token Pruning for Efficient Document Understanding in Vision-Language Models: Introduction

 \section{Introduction}

-Recent advancements in vision-language models (VLMs)~\cite{team2024gemini, bai2025qwen2,grattafiori2024llama,touvron2023llama,achiam2023gpt,lu2024deepseek,beyer2024paligemma} have broadened their applications in document understanding tasks, including document layout parsing~\cite{yang2024cc}, key information extraction~\cite{park2019cord}, and visual question answering~\cite{mathew2021docvqa}.
+Recent advancements in vision-language models (VLMs)~\citep{team2024gemini, bai2025qwen2,grattafiori2024llama,touvron2023llama,achiam2023gpt,lu2024deepseek,beyer2024paligemma} have broadened their applications in document understanding tasks, including document layout parsing~\citep{yang2024cc}, key information extraction~\citep{park2019cord}, and visual question answering~\citep{mathew2021docvqa}.
 By jointly modeling text and vision features, these models achieve strong performance with minimal task-specific tuning.
 However, their high computational cost remains a critical obstacle to practical deployment.

-To address this challenge, token pruning and merging techniques have been proposed in the vision domain~\cite{kim2024token, rao2021dynamicvit, bolya2022token, zheng2023less, kong2022spvit}.
+To address this challenge, token pruning and merging techniques have been proposed in the vision domain~\citep{kim2024token, rao2021dynamicvit, bolya2022token, zheng2023less, kong2022spvit}.
 These methods reduce redundant visual tokens, improving inference efficiency with minimal accuracy degradation.
-Yet, such strategies are underexplored in document scenarios, where large background regions allow aggressive filtering without affecting recognition performance.
+Yet, such strategies are underexplored in document understanding tasks, where large background regions allow aggressive filtering without affecting recognition performance.

-In this work, we introduce a lightweight and effective token pruning method\footnote{Source code is available at \url{https://github.com/jaeminSon/index-preserving-lightweight-token-pruning}} tailored for document understanding, aiming to reduce unnecessary computation while preserving accuracy.
+In this work, we introduce a lightweight and effective token pruning method tailored for document understanding, aiming to reduce unnecessary computation while preserving accuracy\footnote{\url{https://github.com/jaeminSon/ index-preserving-lightweight-token-pruning}}.
 In summary, the key findings are as follows:

 \hangindent=1.8em \textbf{• Lightweight Patch Classification} effectively filters out background regions in document images, enabling substantial computational savings.

 \hangindent=1.8em \textbf{• Preserving the original indices} of the remaining tokens after pruning has a significant impact on performance in document understanding tasks.